-These Prosciutto, Brie & Honey Crostini make the perfect party appetizer that can be assembled in just 5 minutes.
+These Brie Crostini with Prosciutto & Honey make the perfect party appetizer that can be assembled in just 5 minutes.
 Top homemade crostini with prosciutto, brie, basil and a drizzle of honey.

 A few weekends ago, my girlfriends and I went wine tasting in Dundee, Oregon.
 While I normally pack a picnic for the occasion, we were right in the middle of the move to our new house, and I just did the easy thing – I went to the store and grabbed us some sandwiches.
-Of course, not just any sandwiches would do… I went to the fancy grocery store – The one where I once purchased celery root for this Apple & Celery Root Slaw and it cost me $60!
-Given I was tripling the recipe for a work event… But still.
-Anyway, the fancy grocery store had these fancy sandwiches that just blew my mind – They were simple: A bit of brie, some prosciutto and basil – But that first bite, it was amazing!
-A perfect creamy, salty, savory combination with a hint of something extra.
-What was that magical ingredient?
-Honey.
-Somehow, the honey just tied everything together so perfectly, and it was amazing with all of the wines we were sampling.
+Of course, not just any sandwiches would do… I went to the fancy grocery store – The one where I once purchased celery root for this Apple & Celery Root Slaw and it cost me $60 (given I made a triple batch, but still)!

 That sandwich is what inspired this recipe.
 Why not make it in a smaller form, that’s perfect for serving as an elegant appetizer?

 These have become my go-to party appetizer, not only because they pair with a wide variety of wines, but also because they’re easy to prepare and extremely elegant.
-You can even assemble them well ahead of time, always a plus in my book.
+You can even assemble them well ahead of time, which is always a plus in my book.